o7-machinehum/interrupt_labs_http/source/_posts/I-m-Building-a-Self-Destructing-USB-Drive-Part-2.md

 ---
 title: I'm Building a Self-Destructing USB Drive Part 2
 date: 2022-08-31 00:00:00
-next_post: /2022/12/15/I-m-Building-a-Self-Destructing-USB-Drive-Part-3/
 previous_post: /2022/07/29/I-m-Building-a-Self-Destructing-USB-Drive/
 ---

 I'm building an open-source USB drive with a hidden self-destruct feature.
 Say goodbye to your data if you don't lick your fingers before plugging it in.
 Its target customers are journalists in anti-privacy countries and security researchers.

 ---
 This post outlines the design process and challenges.
 I'll discuss my bench prototyping, the schematic, layout and mechanical sourcing.